delhoyo31415/boolegen/README.md

     <OUTPUT>        Output filename

 OPTIONS:
     -h, --help              Print help information
-    -t, --transform    Modify the AST of the expression to get an equivalent one using the associative property of AND and OR binary operators, resulting in a expression with less parenthesis
+    -s, --subexpressions    Show subexpressions in different columns -t, --transform         Modify the AST of the expression to get an equivalent one using the associative property of AND and OR binary operators, resulting in a expression with less parenthesis

 ```
 ## Expression format
 These are the operators currently accepted by `boolegen` and its representation